rails/rails/guides/source/security.md

 http://www.example.com/site/legacy?param1=xy&param2=23&host=www.attacker.com
 ```

 If it is at the end of the URL it will hardly be noticed and redirects the user to the attacker.com host.
-A simple countermeasure would be to _include only the expected parameters in a legacy action_ (again a allowlist approach, as opposed to removing unexpected parameters). _And if you redirect to a URL, check it with a allowlist or a regular expression_.
+A simple countermeasure would be to _include only the expected parameters in a legacy action_ (again an allowlist approach, as opposed to removing unexpected parameters). _And if you redirect to a URL, check it with an allowlist or a regular expression_.

 #### Self-contained XSS